cankargin515/Correlation-Analysis-Between-Spotify-Music-Listening-and-Studying-Hours/README.md

 5. Finalization and Documentation
    - Compiling results into a clear and concise report.
    - Ensuring the repository is well-documented and ready for grading.

+// Tools and Libraries
+   - Pandas and Numpy for data manipulation
+   - Matplotlib and Seaborn for data visualization